synchealth/handbook/content/handbook/Time Off of all Kinds.md

 -Associates who join ${env.company} after July 1 and before Sept 30 will receive 2 floater holidays. for the calendar year.

 -Associates who join ${env.company} after Oct 1 will receive 1 floater holiday for the calendar year.

+Floating holidays will not be carried over to the next calendar year, nor may they be cashed out if not taken or paid upon termination of employment.

 ### There is another special day that we consider worthy of dedicated celebration in honor of what we are all doing here: